Jalapeno Popper Twice Baked Potatoes – a twice baked potato filled with all of your favorite jalapeño popper ingredients!

 - 1 1/2 teaspoons garlic powder

-- 4 Jalapeños (I only used two - one with seeds one deveined and deseeded, but spice level varies from pepper to pepper)**
+- 4 Jalapeños (I only used 2 - 1 with seeds and 1 deveined and deseeded, but spice level varies from pepper to pepper)**

 - 1 cup shredded cheddar cheese divided